ipfabric/docs/docs/platform_first_steps/04-configuration_wizard.md

 ---
-description: After logging in for the first time, the Configuration Wizard will guide you throughout the initial setup to start the first discovery.
+description: Once you log in for the first time, you will see the Configuration Wizard.
+It will guide you through the initial setup to start the first discovery.
 ---

 # Configuration Wizard

-After logging in for the first time, you will be presented with the **Configuration Wizard**.
-It will guide you throughout the initial setup to start the first discovery.
+Once you log in for the first time, you will see the **Configuration Wizard**.
+It will guide you through the initial setup to start the first discovery.

 ![Configuration Wizard](wizard.png)